Fabianno-Otavio/Loucademia/README.md

 <h1 align="center">Loucademia</h1>

 <h3 align="justify">
   This project is from the Course "Mão no código" from Softblue, in which is developed an application called "Loucademia" which is a software for management of a gym, it can add new students and registry their access to the gym and show it in tables.
 It encompasses all from front-end to back-end and database.
+I used HTML and CSS for the front-end and Java with Java Server Faces to develop and integrate the MySQL database.
 </h3>

 <h3 align="left">Languages and Tools:</h3>